willemw12/get_iplayer_downloader/README.md

 get\_iplayer\_downloader
 ========================

 get\_iplayer\_downloader is a GUI download utility for the BBC get\_iplayer program.
 Similar to `get_iplayer --tree`, it displays episodes in a large tree view with three text columns: series title, series categories and episode title plus episode description.
 This program works best on a high resolution screen.
 You can continue using the program, while get\_iplayer is downloading in the background.
-Note that get\_iplayer has a fixed download list size (info\_limit = 40).
+Note, however, that get\_iplayer has a fixed download list size (info\_limit = 40).
 There is also an option to run get\_iplayer in a terminal emulator window when it is downloading episodes.

 This is a small utility program for me to try and find out the capabilities of standard Python and GTK+ 3.
 This is after I tried creating a version of the downloader with zenity in bash, which was far too slow.